 You can only visit during certain times of the day and only by appointment.
 Check their website for more details.
 Photography inside is prohibited, apart form the hallway at the entrance.
 So the pictures here are not representative of what it really looks like inside.
 Believe me, Bawa’s house is a masterpiece!

-3. Gallery Cafe
+Gallery Cafe

-4. Colombo Fort
+Colombo Fort

-One of my favorite neighborhoods in the city, Colombo Fort houses many architectural gems built during Dutch ruling period.
+One of my favorite neighborhoods in the city, Colombo Fort houses many architectural gems built during the Dutch ruling period.
 To give you an orientation mark, start at Chatham Street.
 De Mel Building with Pagoda Tea Rooms on the ground floor is one of the prettiest buildings in the street.
 You’ll also find Fort Jumma Mosque and Old Colombo Lighthouse nearby.

-On York Street is located the (second) prettiest supermarket you’ve ever seen (as a Russian, I have to say that the prettiest supermarket is this one in Moscow).
+On York Street is located the (second) prettiest supermarket you’ll ever see (as a Russian, I have to say that the prettiest supermarket is this one in Moscow).
 The iconic Cargills building used to be the residence of the former Dutch military commander, then the home of the first British Governor of Ceylon until acquired by Cargills in 1896.
 Another worthy stop in the Fort is the Old Parliament Building.
 And while you are there, check out the Old Dutch Hospital (I’ll tell you more about it below).

-5. Colombo Fort Railway Station
+Colombo Fort Railway Station

-Although the name suggest that the railway station should be close to the buildings I described above, you’ll have to take a tuk-tuk to get there.
+Although the name suggests that the railway station should be close to the buildings I described above, you’ll have to take a tuk-tuk to get there.
 The station built in 1917 boasts beautiful design inside and out and is one of the liveliest places in the city.

 If you are traveling from Colombo to the beaches on the Southern shore or to the hill country by train, arrive to the station a bit early to wander around.
 Otherwise, just buy the cheapest ticket (no more than 20 rupees) in any direction to enter (you can only enter with a valid ticket).

-6. The Red Mosque (Jami Ul-Alfar Mosque)
+The Red Mosque (Jami Ul-Alfar Mosque)

-7. Old and New Kathiresan Kovils
+Old and New Kathiresan Kovils

-8. Wolvendaal Church
+Wolvendaal Church

 Wolvendaal Church, one of the oldest Protestant churches in the country, is also located in Pettah.
 So if you go to the market you can see a muslim mosque (Jami Ul-Alfar Mosque), Hindu kovils (old and new Kathiresan kovils) and a protestant church — we have covered all fronts.
 There’s also a small Buddhist chapel not too far from Pettah (check for details below).

-9. Gangaramaya Temple
+Gangaramaya Temple

 Probably the most popular Buddhist Temple in Colombo and, therefore, the most touristy.
 I am not a big fan of temples turned into tourist hotspots that charge entrance fees, but Gangaramaya is indeed beautiful and conveniently located.
 You have to pay around 300 rupees to enter.
 Remove the shoes.
 If your knees are not covered, you’ll be given a wrap-around.

-10. Seema Malaka Temple on Beira Lake
+Seema Malaka Temple on Beira Lake

 Seema Malaka is part of Ganagaramaya Temple, but located a few hundred meters away, on Beira Lake.
 The temple is used by monks for mediation rather than worship.
 The current structure was built by Geoffrey Bawa (this is the last time I am going to mention the man, promise) in 1976.

-11. Independence Square and the Arcade
+Independence Square and the Arcade

 Strolling around Independence square is one of the best things to do in Colombo in the afternoon, when the heat is not as bad.
 The grounds feature Independence Memorial Hall built to commemorate the independence of Sri Lanka from the British rule, Independence Memorial Museum, and the Arcade, a shopping complex.
 People come here for their evening jog or to chill on the steps of the monument.

-12. National Museum of Colombo
+National Museum of Colombo

-The largest museum in the country, built in 1876, features a permanent collection of Sri Lankan ancient art and carvings, as well as weaponry and artifacts from the centuries of colonial era.
+The largest museum in the country, built in 1876, features a permanent collection of Sri Lankan ancient art and carvings, as well as weaponry and artifacts from the centuries of the colonial era.
 The real treasure of the museum is the crown jewels and the throne of the last King of Kandy, which were returned to Sri Lanka by the British Government.

 For the Traveler Who Goes Off the Beaten Track

-13. Sambodhi Chaithya
+Sambodhi Chaithya

 Tucked away near Colombo Harbor, only a short walk away from five-star hotels, this Buddhist stupa is one of the best-kept secrets in Colombo.
 The stupa is floating over Marine Drive as it is built on a platform supported by two interlocking arches.
 There’s a staircase that will take you on top and into the shrine inside.
 From the top you can see Colombo Port.

-14. The Colombo Dutch Museum
+The Colombo Dutch Museum – temporarily closed

-15. Old City Hall
+Old City Hall

 Another gem of Pettah Market that hides in plain site is the Old City Hall.
 I myself passed this shabby-looking building at least a dozen times before making it inside.
 And boy, was I surprised and freaked out.
 Go up to the second floor and find a man who’s taking care of the building.
-For a small tip (100 Rs per person) he’ll give you a brief tour of the halls inside.
+For a small tip (300-400 Rs) he’ll give you a brief tour of the halls inside.
 The main room features the weirdest installation you’ll ever see — a bunch of wax figures placed around the table to recreate the first council meeting (look for W. Shakespeare among the figures, he’s there, true story!).

 For the Chill Traveler

-16. Yoga Class at Prana Lounge
+Yoga Class at Prana Lounge

-17. Spa Session
+Spa Session

-18. Mani-Pedi at Nail Anatomy
+Mani-Pedi at Nail Anatomy

-19. Mount Lavinia Beach
+Mount Lavinia Beach

-20. Pool Time at a Fancy Hotel
+Pool Time at a Fancy Hotel

 Five star hotels in Colombo are accessible.
 If you don’t want to pay a pretty penny for a night, you can still drop by for a meal, a cocktail at the bar, or to spend some time at the pool.
 You can usually use the facilities after paying a small fee.
-Some of the hotels that allow access for the outsiders are Hilton Colombo Residence, Cinnamon Lakeside, Cinnamon Grand, and Mount Lavinia Hotel.
+Some of the hotels that allow access for outsiders are Hilton Colombo Residence, Cinnamon Lakeside, Cinnamon Grand, and Mount Lavinia Hotel.

-21. Viharamahadevi park
+Viharamahadevi park

 The largest park in Colombo with a golden Buddha statue, several water fountains, and a kids’ playground.
 I wouldn’t come here for the sole purpose of walking around in the park, but the area is full of great things to see, shops, and restaurants.
 Just steps away from Viharamahadevi park are the new Town Hall building and the beautiful Dewatagaha Mosque.
 Odel, one of the most popular shopping malls in Colombo, is also within walking distance.
 Come in the afternoon, when the heat goes down.

-22. Diyatha Uyana Park
+Diyatha Uyana Park

 On the other hand, walking around Diyatha Uyana park is one of my favorite things to do in Colombo.
 It was built only a few years ago and has lots of greenery, outdoor market almost every day of the week, and a food court (I wouldn’t eat there, though).
 Besides, just a few minutes walk away from the park is Water’s Edge Hotel.
-Their property is so gorgeous, featuring several ponds with lilies, green lawns, and walking paths.
+Their property is beautiful, featuring several ponds with lilies, green lawns, and walking paths.

 For the Lover of Food

-23. Ceylon Tea at Dilmah T-lounge
+Ceylon Tea at Dilmah T-lounge

-24. Ceylon Coffee
+Ceylon Coffee

-25. Colombo Dutch Hospital
+Colombo Dutch Hospital

 The Dutch built the hospital for the officers and staff of Dutch East India Company in the 17th century.
 Since then, the building served as Colombo Fort Police Station, as well as housed the Colombo Apothecaries.
 In 2012 the building was renovated and transformed into a shopping and dining complex.
 Featuring all kinds of venues from souvenir shops, to spa salons, to some of the most talked about restaurants in the city, Colombo Dutch Hospital is where both locals and tourist hang out at night.

-27. Snacks at Galle Face Green
+Snacks at Galle Face Green

 Galle Face Green is the only promenade in the city and the place for afternoon walks and snacks.
 It stretches from Galle Face Hotel to the Fort and features multiple street vendors all of whom, for some inexplicable reason, sell the exact same thing: wade (deep fried lentil patties), shrimp wade, and crab wade.